The Vermont Statutes Online

 (30) Provide services to the traveling public, lease space, sell products, and conduct any other activities within limits set forth in the federal Surface Transportation Act and Randolph-Sheppard Act and rules adopted thereunder, to administer the information and welcome centers, and use funds generated in the centers to supplement funds for maintaining and operating the centers.

 (31) Receive payments from vendors through the Real-Time Demand Response Program.
-The Commissioner may contract with third-party brokers or directly with independent system operators to generate or to reduce electrical demand or both for State-owned facilities in return for payments to the State which shall be retained by the Facilities Operations Revolving Fund established in section 160a of this title.
+The Commissioner may contract with third-party brokers or directly with independent system operators to generate or to reduce electrical demand, or both, for State-owned facilities in return for payments to the State that shall be retained by the Facilities Operations Revolving Fund established in section 160a of this title.

 (32) Accept funds and other contributions for State House renovations and restorations; educational, interpretive, and curatorial projects; and acquisition of historic furnishings, fixtures, and works of art for projects that pertain to the State House.